A Quantum Mechanics Picture: Introduction

 \section{Introduction}

-Success of quantum mechanics(QM) has been extensively demonstrated since when its first concepts were developed.
+Success of quantum mechanics(QM) has been extensively demonstrated since its first concepts were developed.
 However, there is still a debate about wave function interpretation.
-The Copenhagen interpretation, which is the most accepted, can be considered as the QM standard view\cite{heisenberg1999physics, wheeler1983quantum}.
+The Copenhagen interpretation, which is the most accepted, could be regarded as the QM standard view\cite{heisenberg1999physics, wheeler1983quantum}.
 It states that any particle is in a quantum state that represents the possible results of a measurement.
 According to this, when a measurement is taken, wave function collapses to a single result.
 Consecutive measurements will produce different results.
 Consequences of this interpretation lead to some critics and apparent paradoxes, like the one pointed by Einstein, Podolsky and Rosen \cite{EinsteinPodolskyRosen1935}.
-The most notable attempt to avoid those consequences is the Bohmian mechanics\cite{PhysRev.85.166} that brings determinism back to explanation of quantum particles.
+The most notable attempt to avoid those consequences is the bohmian mechanics\cite{PhysRev.85.166} that brings determinism back to explanation of quantum particles.
 This interpretation maintains Schr\"{o}dinger's equation(equation\ref{SchEq}) \cite{Schrodinger1926} at the center of non relativistic quantum mechanics.
 On this view, wave function produces a quantum potential, or field, that is combined with classic one and in which particles evolve on time in a very complex pattern \cite{PhysRevA.88.022116}.
 The apparent lack of determinism on measurements would come from the impossibility of knowing the exact initial conditions of particles.
+Unlike bohmian mechanics me make no use of an \textit{ansatz} on $\psi$, we rely only on time independent Schr\"{o}dinger equation and most importantly, we are not presenting a new interpretation on quantum mechanics, rather all aspects of Copenhagen interpretation are retained.
+Our view offers a possibility to describe electrons in a new way bringing insights on all these unique behaviors.
+Also, it is interesting analyze within this perspective some problems that represents a very hard task to be described, like multi-electronic.
+This class of system is a challenge on quantum mechanics, essentially due the size of wavefunction\cite{CAPELLE2006}.
+There are some ways to deal with it, we mention mean field approximation (Hartree-Fock)\cite{PhysRev.35.210.2}, Density Functional Theory (DFT)\cite{Hohenberg1964,Kohn1965}, Perturbation theory\cite{PhysRev.46.618}, Configuration of interaction (CI) \cite{DAVIDSHERRILL1999143} and Coupled Cluster\cite{doi:10.1063/1.1727484}.
+The last three are usually called post Hartree-Fock(HF) methods, since, differently of DFT, are based on wave function.
+Mean field theories, are built in an approximation where total wave function is written in terms of combination of individuals electronic wave function.
+Such procedure usually results on poor results for most of systems.
+Post Hartree-Fock methods make improvements on it, for instance, on CI methodology electrons are promoted to virtual HF levels and total wave function is then written in terms of these configurations.
+DFT, alternatively, uses electronic density as its main variable mapping many-body problem into a single-electron one.
+Two Theorems, in which DFT is based, ensure there is a functional of electronic density that allows calculation of ground energy exactly.
+In analogy to DFT, our method focus on linear momentum as central variable.